grafana/mimir/docs/proposals/tenant-deletion.md

 While query-frontend could use the tenant blocks deletion marker to clean up the cache, we don’t suggest to do that due to additional complexity.
 Instead we will only rely on eventual eviction of cached query results from the cache.
-It is possible to configure Cortex to set TTL for items in the frontend cache by using `-frontend.default-validity` option.

 #### Ingester